← Back to 史記

 使 使

 That autumn, King Xiang of Zhou's younger brother Dai attacked the king with the Di barbarians.
 The king went out and resided in Zheng.
 In the twenty-fifth year, the Zhou king sent people to inform Jin and Qin of the calamity.
 Duke Mu of Qin led troops to assist Duke Wen of Jin in reinstalling King Xiang and killed the king's younger brother Dai.
 In the twenty-eighth year, Duke Wen of Jin defeated Chu at Cheng Pu.
 In the thirtieth year, Duke Mu assisted Duke Wen of Jin in besieging Zheng.
-Zheng sent people to speak to Duke Mu, saying: 'Perished Zheng favors Jin greatly.
-We will be obtained through Jin, but Qin has not yet benefited.
+Zheng sent men to speak to Duke Mu, saying, 'If Zheng perishes, Jin will grow stronger.
+Jin will gain the benefit, while Qin will gain nothing.
 Jin's strength is Qin's worry.'
 Duke Mu then disbanded his troops and returned.
-Jin also disbanded.
+Jin also disbanded its troops.
 In winter of the thirty-second year, Duke Wen of Jin died.

 29